What Do I Do About a Dog With a Cherry Eye?

-In veterinary terms, cherry eye is known medically as nictitans gland prolapse.
-In layman's terms, cherry eye means that a dog's third eyelid, located in the corner of its eye, has collapsed out of the protected position it would normally occupy.
-This collapse exposes the delicate third eyelid, and the tear gland it contains, to dry air and other environmental elements.
+In veterinary terms, cherry eye is known as nictitans gland prolapse.
+In layman's terms, cherry eye means that a dog's third eyelid, located underneath the lower eyelid, has prolapsed out of the protected position it would normally occupy.
+This prolapse exposes the delicate third eyelid and the tear gland it contains to dry air and other environmental elements.
 This causes it to swell and become red, resembling a mini cherry.
-Veterinarians aren't completely sure what causes the condition, but it is widely suspected by dog care experts that weak connecting tissue between the gland and other parts of the eye are to blame.
-Whatever the cause may be, it results in a tear gland that does not circulate blood properly and cannot perform its tear-producing function.

-While any dog of any breed can develop cherry eye at any age, most dogs that develop this condition do so at a younger age.
-There are some breeds for which the condition is more common.
-For instance, the beagle, bloodhound, Boston terrier, bulldog, bull terrier, cocker spaniel, Lhasa apso, poodle, Saint Bernard, Shar-Pei and Shih Tzu are all breeds with higher occurrences.
+Yes, some breeds of dogs are more susceptible to cherry eye.
+While any dog of any breed can develop cherry eye at any age, the condition usually occurs in young dogs.
+The gland of the third eyelid is normally anchored to the lower inner rim of the eye by a fibrous attachment.
+In certain breeds, this attachment may be weaker, increasing the chances of a prolapsed gland.
+Breeds that are more susceptible to cherry eye include the beagle, bloodhound, Boston terrier, English bulldog, bull terrier, cocker spaniel, Lhasa apso, poodle, Saint Bernard, Shar Pei, and Shih Tzu.
 It is common for cherry eye in dogs to occur in both eyes.

 The massage method involves gently closing the dog's outer eyelid and then carefully pushing without using much pressure on the area at the corner of the eye where the cherry is located.
 The idea is to push gently toward the dog's nose in an attempt to pop the gland back into place.
-Some dog owners report success after three to four massage sessions; others indicated it took more than a week of massage.
+Some dog owners report success after three to four massage sessions; others indicate that it takes more than a week of massage.
 Many used warm compresses to ease the process.
-Frequently, the massage solution is only temporary and the gland pops back out.
-However, some dog owners report success after repeated tries.
-A word of caution is necessary to new dog owners: The area being massaged is very delicate and mishandling can result in damage to the eyeball if not done properly.
+A word of caution is necessary: The ocular area being massaged is very delicate, and mishandling can result in damage to the eyeball if not done properly.